Updated on 11/9/2018

 The following image shows an example of video playback from a dash cam that stores GPS data.
 Click the image to view a larger version:

-Here is a list of our most popular dashcams that include GPS data logging:
+Here is a list of popular dashcams that include GPS data logging:

 We're happy to announce that we now carry dashcams with turn-by-turn directions!
 That's right, a dashcam can provide you with navigation, just like your standalone navigation device, smartphone navigation app, or built-in navigation can.
 Simply enter an address, hit go, and your drive will be guided by visual and verbal directions.